Sectorial descent for wrapped Fukaya categories: Statement of results

-This statement builds on two prior results: Abouzaid--Seidel \cite{abouzaidseidelunpublished} proved that for Lefschetz fibrations, the wrapped Fukaya category of the total space is a localization of the Fukaya--Seidel category, and Sylvan \cite{sylvanthesis} showed (under certain hypotheses) that the partially wrapped Fukaya category of a Liouville pair localizes to give the (fully) wrapped Fukaya category.
+This statement generalizes (but the proof does not use) two prior results: Abouzaid--Seidel \cite{abouzaidseidelunpublished} proved that for Lefschetz fibrations, the wrapped Fukaya category of the total space is a localization of the Fukaya--Seidel category, and Sylvan \cite{sylvanthesis} showed (under certain hypotheses) that the partially wrapped Fukaya category of a Liouville pair localizes to give the (fully) wrapped Fukaya category.
 Note that both these results concern removing an entire connected component of a stop, whereas in Theorem \ref{stopremoval} it is not required that $\f$ be a connected component of $\g$.
 This gives a significant added flexibility which is important in applications, being in particular essential in the proof of Theorem \ref{weinsteindescent} and in \cite{gpswrappedconstructible}.
 Also note that Theorem \ref{stopremoval} does not require the existence of a ribbon (compare Remark \ref{ribbonhard}).